Leader-board/Purdue/MA261/Exam grading FAQ.md

 | D | 55

-> The below is Fall 2019 (and before) data and is provided as an archive.
+> The below is Fall 2019 (and before) and is provided as an archive.

 As said before, it depends on your recitation.
 However, thanks to a couple of TAs who have kindly provided their grading cutoffs, we can make a very good estimate on what grade you could get.
 *Credits to Ray Wu and Jake T for kindly providing them from the GroupMe chat*